Our use of cookies

 What we will do

-• The Government has committed to substantial increases in investment in innovation outside of the Greater South East.
+• The Government has committed to substantial increases in investment in innovation outside the Greater South East.
 As a key driver of business and therefore economic growth, we will consider how we can support increased levels of innovation activity in the county, both through innovation institutions in key sectors such as advanced manufacturing, logistics and energy, and within businesses themselves.

 • Through the delivery of appropriate employment sites and business premises, the County Council continues to support private sector investment in the county, including in innovation activity.
 Working with our partners, this includes the Keele University Science & Innovation Park which has generated substantial numbers of highly skilled, highly paid jobs in the north of the county.
 We will therefore continue to support and deliver sites and premises in locations across Staffordshire that will secure further public and private investment in innovation activities.